-The Canadian Council of Ministers of the Environment (CCME) endorsed what is know as the Water Quality Index (WQI) in 2001 (Canadian Council of Ministers, 2001).
-It is the result of a joint effort of the federal and provincial Canadian governments.
+The Canadian Council of Ministers of the Environment (CCME) endorsed what is know as the Water Quality Index (WQI) in 2001 (CCME National Water Quality Index Workshop, 2004).
+It is the result of a joint effort of the Canadian federal and provincial governments.
 The index is basically the index developed in the 1990s by the province of British Columbia and modified to match the expectations of the Alberta index such that high values of the index correspond to good quality.

-Two types of data are required to calculate the WQI.
-First, measurements on several water quality variables made over the period and region of interest.
-Second, numerical values representing water quality objectives associated with each water quality variable.
-Three measures of violations are computed, called factors, based on comparing the data with their objectives and the factors are combined to provide the value of the index.
+Two types of data are required to calculate the WQI: first, measurements on several water quality variables made over the period and region of interest, and second, numerical values representing water quality objectives associated with each water quality variable.
+Three measures of the violation of objectives are computed, called factors, based on comparing the data with their objectives, and the factors are combined to provide the value of the index.
 The factors are:

-- F1, the Scope equal to the percentage of variables that failed to meet their objectives (limits) at least once during the time period under consideration. - F2, the Frequency equal to the percentage of individual tests that failed to not meet objectives. - F3, the Amplitude which measures the amount by which each failed observation differs from its objective.
+F1, the Scope, equal to the percentage of variables that failed to meet their objectives (limits) at least once during the time period under consideration.

+F2, the Frequency, equal to the percentage of individual tests that failed to meet objectives.

+F3, the Amplitude, which measures the amount by which each failed observation differs from its objective.

-The ideal data can be represented as a matrix X with p columns and n rows where the entry in ith row and jth column x{ij} represents the measurement on jth water quality variable (j =1, 2, ..., p) for ith case (i =1, 2, ..., n).
-For example if the index was being computed for a sampling station, where monthly samples were taken for one year, i=1,2,...,12.
-There is one or more water quality limit(s) u_j associated with the jth variable (column).
+The ideal data set can be represented as a matrix X with p columns and n rows where the entry in i^{th} row and j^{th} column x{ij} represents the measurement on j^{th} water quality variable (j = 1, 2, ..., p) for i^{th} case (i = 1, 2, ..., n).
+For example, if the index is being computed for a sampling station, where monthly samples were taken for one year, then i=1,2,...,12.
+There is one or more water quality limit(s), u_j , associated with the j^{th} variable (column).
 It is more common to have the objective stated as a single limit representing an upper or lower concentration limit for the water quality variable.
-An example of an upper limit objective is bacterial level (E coli in drinking or recreational waters) and an example of a lower limit is dissolved oxygen concentration in the water.
-In other cases an allowable range is used as in the case of pH or when dealing with water level in the cases of draughts and floods.
-The index is defined as
+An example of an upper limit objective is bacterial level $(E.\ coli)$ in drinking or recreational waters) and an example of a lower limit is dissolved oxygen concentration in the water.
+For some variables, an allowable range is used, for example, pH or water level where both droughts and floods are of concern.